MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

    - **Entity/Field (second row)**: Choose an attribute that relates to the attribute of the entity specified in the first row.

    - **Normalize**: Select from following normalization options for the selected attributes.
-     - Whitespace: Removes all spaces. *Hello   World* becomes *HelloWorld*.
+     - Numerals: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.
      - Symbols: Removes all symbols and special characters. *Head&Shoulder* becomes *HeadShoulder*.
      - Text to lower case: Converts all character to lower case. *ALL CAPS and Title Case* becomes *all caps and title case*.
+     - Type (Phone, Name, Address, Organization): Standardizes names, titles, phone numbers, addresses, etc.
      - Unicode to ASCII: Converts unicode notation to ASCII characters. */u00B2* becomes *2*.
-     - Numerals: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.
-     - Semantic types: Standardizes names, titles, phone numbers, addresses, etc.
+     - Whitespace: Removes all spaces. *Hello   World* becomes *HelloWorld*.

    - **Precision**: Set the level of precision to apply for this condition.
      - **Basic**: Choose from *Low*, *Medium*, *High*, and *Exact*.
 Select **Exact** to only match records that match 100 percent.
 Select one of the other levels to match records that aren't 100 percent identical.